 - For entry to the LLB degree, you normally need 4 or 5 Highers at A or B, preferably at a single sitting.
 You need to have Higher English, and some universities also require passes in Maths, a science subject, a language or a social science subject at National 5.

 - If you apply to the University of Glasgow to study Law you have to sit the National Admissions Test for Law (LNAT).
 You must register with LNAT to sit the test.
 You must apply through UCAS as well.

-- Following the Diploma you would complete at least 21 months training within a solicitor’s office, although a 24 month traineeship, PEAT Stage 2, is recommended.
+- After the Diploma, for Stage 2 of PEAT, you would complete at least 21 months' training within a solicitor’s office (although 24 months is recommended).

 - You must matriculate as an Intrant to the Faculty of Advocates' and pass the Faculty of Advocates’ examinations in Evidence, Practice and Procedure.

 - Following that, you would then have to serve between 8 and 9 months as a pupil to an Advocate.
 This process is called ‘devilling’, and is unpaid.
 It comprises of a mix of skills training courses and time spent working with a devilmaster (a practising member of the junior bar of at least seven years and working primarily in civil practice).

 - On successful completion of the devilling period, you would be admitted as an advocate.

 Most Advocates are self-employed, including working as Crown Counsel - Advocate Depute for the Procurator Fiscal Service.
 Some Advocates also work for the Scottish Government through the GLSS.
 The traineeship adverts get posted on the Work for Scotland website at the start of the year, for posts starting in September of the following year.